Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/10-Introduction.md

 This section gives you an overview of the main parts of ModuleStudio and how they work together.

-*TODO: maybe add overview diagram showing how things are related to each other.*

 ### DSL

 The inner core of MOST is a domain-specific language (DSL) for Zikula extensions.
 This language allows a formalised description of applications which is a fundamental requirement to process models automatically with the help of transformations.
 The DSL consists of the following parts: